 National Endowment for the Humanities

 Application Deadline: Sept.
-12, 2013
+10, 2015

-The NEH Enduring Questions grant program supports faculty members in the teaching and development of a new course that will foster intellectual community through the study of an enduring question.
-This question-driven course will encourage undergraduates and teachers to grapple with a fundamental concern of human life addressed by the humanities, and to join together in a deep and sustained program of reading in order to encounter influential thinkers over the centuries and into the present day.
+The NEH Enduring Questions grant program supports faculty members in the preparation of a new course on a fundamental concern of human life as addressed by the humanities.
+This question-driven course would encourage undergraduates and teachers to join together in a deep and sustained program of reading in order to encounter influential ideas, works, and thinkers over the centuries. ...

 The grant supports the work of faculty members in designing, preparing, and assessing the new course.
 It may also be used for ancillary activities that enhance faculty-student intellectual community, such as visits to museums and artistic or cultural events.
 An Enduring Questions course may be taught by faculty from any department or discipline in the humanities or by faculty outside the humanities (for example, astronomy, biology, economics, law, mathematics, medicine, or psychology), so long as humanities sources are central to the course.
 For more information visit: http://www.neh.gov/grants/education/enduring-questions